dmytrovoytko/data-engineering-amazon-reviews/README.md

 ![Metabase app pop-up](/screenshots/metabase-app-pop-up.png)

 New page would probably open white.
 Please wait a couple of seconds to let it start, then refresh the page.
 Now you will see login screen.
 Just login with `john@mailinator.com`, pass: `Jj123456` (no worries, it's self-hosted, all safe).
-Your visualizations are already there for you! ✅🎉
+Pre-configured dashboard with reports is already there for you! ✅🎉

 💡 In case you accidentally close that pop-up or Metabase page and you need it later (after ingesting new datasets), you can always open that page from `Ports` tab: